-- According to a 2015 study, people living in rural areas often don’t receive the care they need because there are too few facilities and providers, or the services they need are not available.
-Black women who live in rural areas have a 30% higher maternal mortality rate than Black women living in urban areas.
-White rural women have a 50% higher maternal mortality rate than white women living in urban areas.
+- People living in rural areas often don’t receive the care they need because there are too few facilities and providers, or the services they need are not available.
+Birthing parents living in rural areas have a higher maternal mortality rate than their urban counterparts, and the disparities only increase when looking at Black rural birthing parents compared to white.

 - Up to 12,000 children in Flint, Michigan were exposed to drinking water with high levels of lead.
 Their exposure is believed to be linked to an outbreak of Legionnaires’ disease and also puts them at risk for long-term effects of lead poisoning, including possible increased risk of Alzheimer’s disease later in life.